 For galvanized metal, I give them a good scrubbing, which I explain in “How to Refresh Vintage Galvanized Metal”.
 For old wood pieces, I give them an all over sanding with my palm sander and some 100 grit. ( I like THIS sander for small hands).
 I like to smooth out the rough spots so I can run my hand over the piece and not get splinters.

-Then I dragged out Mr. Fix-it’s big garage cardboard pieces and strategically placed all the great junk facing the early-setting sun, making sure the big items wouldn’t shadow the shorter ones.
+When everything’s good and dry and blown free from dust, I drag out big cardboard pieces and lay them all over the grass.
+I strategically place all the great junk facing the warm sunshine, making sure big items won’t shadow the shorter pieces.

-This Wagner sprayer is meant for thinner fluids than paint.
+The sprayer I use is meant for thinner fluids than paint.
+(You can get it HERE).
 It’s meant for stains and polyurethanes.
 It’s wonderfully easy to assemble, and easy to clean up after.
 The spray can be adjusted.
-I like to use a very fine mist, and build up the layers, so as not to create drips.
+I like to use a very fine mist, and build up the layers, so no drips have a chance to form.

-After I get a first coat on everything, I wait about 20 minutes, and then go back and begin where I started again.
-Once those layers are dry, I turn everything over and around and do the other sides.
+Once you get a first coat on everything, wait about 20 minutes to let it all dry.
+Then go back and begin where you started again.
+Once the layers are dry, I turn everything over and around and do the other sides.

-As you can see in the first pic, I wrap the nozzle with a wet paper towel and baggie between coats so the poly doesn’t dry in the sprayer.
+As you can see in the first pic, I wrap the nozzle of the sprayer with a wet paper towel and baggie between coats so the poly doesn’t dry in the sprayer.
 I also use a baggie around my brushes so they don’t get dried out while they’re waiting between coats.